ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 Entities (such as academic institutions, non-profit organisations, portals) that provide training materials of relevance.

+### ELIXIR TeSS Portal

+The [ELIXIR TeSS](https://tess.elixir-europe.org/) portal, the training registry for Europe's distributed infrastructure for life-science data, is built using the TeSS Platform.

 ### Event

 An event in TeSS is a link to a single training event sourced by a provider along with description and other meta information (e.g. date, location, audience, ontological categorization, keywords).